 - “.style” databases: These database files store libraries of ESRI symbols (markers, lines, and fills), alongside other associated style objects such as color palettes, color ramps, legend presets, and text formats.
-Style databases also support library “tags”, allowing symbols to be organized by arbitrary, user-defined tag strings.
-We will support conversion of .style marker, line, and fill symbols, color palettes, and color ramps (as the other .style objects like legend presets have no current equivalent in QGIS).
-Within QGIS, style libraries (containing symbols and color ramps) are stored as .XML style library files, and color palettes are stored using the standard “.GPL” palette format (which are also compatible with other applications such as GIMP and Inkscape).
+SLYR supports conversion of .style marker, line, and fill symbols, color palettes, color ramps, text formats and label settings to QGIS style databases

-- “.lyr” files: These files contain both a vector or raster layer’s definition (including the file or database path to the layer’s source data) and the associated symbology and layer settings to apply to that layer.
+- “.lyr” files: These files contain both a layer’s definition (including the file or database path to the layer’s source data) and the associated symbology and layer settings to apply to that layer.
 LYR files can be added to an ArcMap document to automatically load and style data in a single step.
 Within QGIS, the “QLR” file format offers an equivalent functionality.
 SLYR adds direct support for LYR files within QGIS, and adds tools for automated conversion of LYR to QLR.

-In this project, North Road will continue work we begun in reverse engineering these binary formats and creating custom tools for extraction and conversion of these file types.
-Conversion tools for these ESRI binary formats will be available through the QGIS “SLYR” plugin, which will be available for QGIS versions 3.4 and later.
+North Road have successfully reverse engineered these binary formats and created custom tools for extracting and converting these file types.
+These tools are available in our QGIS “SLYR” plugin, which is available for QGIS versions 3.4 and later.

-The plugin will offer rich integration within the QGIS application, by adding common functionality like support for direct drag and drop of the ESRI style/LYR/MXD formats to the QGIS application window.
+The SLYR plugin offers rich integration within the QGIS application, by adding common functionality like support for direct drag and drop of ESRI style, LYR, MXD and DAT files to the QGIS application window.

-Wherever possible, we will also be exposing the style/LYR/MXD conversion tools via QGIS “Processing Algorithms”.
-Implementing these tools as Processing algorithms will allow users to utilise the conversion functionality as steps in QGIS graphical models, batch processes, and from PyQGIS scripts and other plugins, greatly improving their flexibility and allowing them be incorporated into wider workflows.
+SLYR also exposes the style, LYR and MXD conversion tools via QGIS “Processing Algorithms“.
+Exposing these tools as Processing algorithms allows users to utilise the conversion functionality as steps in QGIS graphical models, batch processes, and from PyQGIS scripts and other plugins, greatly improving their flexibility and allowing them be incorporated into wider workflows.

 Open Source Pledge

 North Road are passionate believers in the power of open source software, and have a history of extensive contributions to the open-source geospatial software stack!
 While we fully intend to make the SLYR plugin open source and freely publish the style/LYR/MXD conversion tools, we also require financial backing in order to support the significant time required to completely reverse engineer these file formats and develop quality tools supporting their use outside of the ESRI software ecosystem.
-Accordingly, the specifications and file parsing library will initially be closed source and available to project sponsors only.
-Exactly six months after we hit the pledged sponsorship levels for each stage of the project, we will open-source that component of the code and freely publish the results under a permissive open source license.
+Accordingly, the specifications and file parsing library will initially be closed source and available to SLYR license holders only.
+Exactly six months after we hit the pledged sponsorship levels for each stage of the project (see below), we will open-source that component of the code and freely publish the results under a permissive open source license.

 - International (non-Australian) entities: €1950